QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **2021-Apl-01** I am officially joining Suzumori-Endo Lab in Tokyo Institute of Technology as a JSPS postdoc researcher working on Soft Robotics.

-**2021-Mar-24** I received my PhD degree in information science, and successfully graduate from Japan Advanced Institute of Science and Technology with the Outstanding Performance Award.
+**2021-Mar-24** I received my PhD degree in information science, and successfully graduate from Japan Advanced Institute of Science and Technology with the **Outstanding Performance Award**.

 **2021-Mar-01** We have a paper titled as "BPActuators: Lightweight and low-cost soft actuators by balloons and plastics" accepted by IEEE RoboSoft 2021.